What Is Account-Based Marketing? Intro and Examples for 2023

 ABM lite (one-to-few marketing)

-Teams must understand customer profiles to target their marketing, but the marketing isn’t as hyperfocused as strategic ABM.
-ABM lite is best for teams with flexible budgets but slightly limited numbers of team members.
+ABM lite involves grouping accounts with similar challenges and goals into clusters of five to 10 to leverage creative and other resources.
+Sales and marketing teams must understand the customer profiles for targeted marketing, but the marketing isn’t as hyperfocused as strategic ABM.
+Compared to strategic ABM, ABM lite is best suited for teams with flexible budgets but somewhat limited numbers of team members.

 Programmatic ABM (one-to-many marketing)